P99/accell_driver/README.md

 You can try to issue `cat /dev/lxaccell` and see what happend.

-The `cat` keeps reading a large amount of bytes and would issues new calls till reaching EndOfFile.
+The `cat` command keeps reading a large amount of bytes and would issues new calls till reaching EndOfFile.

-The things is the accelerometer device is issuing new data at a specific rate.
+Problem is: the accelerometer device is issuing new data at a specific rate (confiurable).

 You can then request the same data endlessly and this is a problem because it would keep the I2C bus very busy.

 Don't forget this bus is shared with other devices!
 Not good.

-In the case, the trick is to block the calling process.
+In such case, the trick is to block the calling process.

-.Entering the .read callback
+*Entering the .read callback

-..Check the STATUS register if new data is available:
+**Check the STATUS register if new data is available:

-...Yes ?
+***Yes ?
 Grab the new data immediately and return

-...No ?
+***No ?
 Wait for 50ms, then grab the data

 This is good but is could be a problem if a program always want to grab the data imediately, this is where Async operations becomes handy

 Check out the demo app:

-.Open the device
+*Open the device
-..Set the ASYNC flag
+**Set the ASYNC flag
-...Call `sigwait()`
+***Call `sigwait()`
+****Read the device, go back to wait next message

-....When a message is sent by the kernel, sigwait return and you can grab the data immediately!
+When a message is sent by the kernel, sigwait return and you can grab the data immediately!